 The Safety Razor

-Before the invention of the safety razor many men would have to visit a barber or get someone else to shave them, a cut throat razor is not particularly easy to use on ones self.
-The safety razor saved a lot of palaver, this life changing utensil was first patented by Fredrik and Otto Kampfein 1880 you can learn more its history on wikipedia.
+Before the invention of the safety razor many men would have to visit a barber or get someone else to shave them, a cut throat razor is not particularly easy to use on one’s self.
+The safety razor saved a lot of palavers, this life changing utensil was first patented by Fredrik and Otto Kampfein 1880 you can learn more its history on Wikipedia.
 Early safety razors would have had just one blade, today we have multiple blades, disposable razors and all sorts.

 The problem with wet shaving is it still requires a bit of work and entails a little jeopardy, electric shavers are extremely common with men looking to avoid this work and jeopardy.
 It is estimated that around 25% of men use electric shavers.